Showing posts with label Jackson. Show all posts

 With Smith and Collier having to work together on this committee besides their regular work for the County, it is quite possible that they both got on each others nerves, or worse.

-Later, there was an election to change the county seat to Mokelumne Hill, while others wanted Jackson's Creek (present day Jackson).
-This was where things turned for the worse between Smith and Collier.
+Later, there was an election on May 26, 1851 to change the county seat to Mokelumne Hill, while others wanted Jackson's Creek (present day Jackson).
+It was said that there were more votes for Mokelumne Hill than Jackson, so, allegedly Judge Smith "threw out" several hundred votes ensuring that Jackson would be the new County Seat.

 In Larry Cenotto's book, Logan's Alley (Volume IV) he briefly mentions this story on page 7, stating that "voting shenanigans" had taken place which led up to the story I am about to share with you.